 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of butalbital, acetaminophen, caffeine, and codeine combination in the pediatric population.
+It should not be used in children younger than 12 years of age.
 Safety and efficacy have not been established.

 This medicine should not be used to relieve pain after surgery removal of tonsils or adenoids in any children.
 Severe breathing problems and deaths have been reported in some children who received codeine after tonsil or adenoid surgery.